 Scott Nolan is a songwriter, poet, multi instrumentalist from Winnipeg, Manitoba Treaty One Territory.
 His songs have been recorded by Hayes Carll, Mary Gauthier, Watermelon Slim, and Corin Raymond among others.
-He has recently produced albums for William Prince, Lynne Hanson, and Watermelon Slim.
+He has recently produced albums for William Prince, Stephen Fearing, Lynne Hanson, and Watermelon Slim.

 In January 2015 he started writing poetry, approximately three weeks after his 40th birthday.
 The plan was to replace smoking cigarettes with walking eight to ten kilometres a day.
 He is a songwriter by trade and often discovered melodies and rhythms in the shuffling of his feet.
 He spends most of his time thinking about words, music, and language.
 Nolan found himself writing short poems based on people and places in his neighbourhood, trying to capture a bit of what was happening around him.

 An older cousin of his discovered a gift and passion for poetry while serving time in Folsom State Prison.
 He was an early influence on him, sending books and letters from prison and encouraging the younger Nolan to read and write as often as possible.
 This relationship was the subject of a documentary last year called Visiting Day, produced for the CBC by filmmaker Charles Konowal.
 He was invited to perform and host writing workshops in the very same prison library his cousin wrote to him from all those years ago.